Putin says US list targets all Russians

 The government was required to draw up the list after Congress passed the Countering America's Adversaries Through Sanctions Act (Caatsa) in August.

-The law aimed to punish Russia for its alleged meddling in the 2016 US elections and its actions in Ukraine.
+The law aimed to punish Russia for its alleged meddling in the 2016 US presidential election and its actions in Ukraine.

 Congress wanted the list to name and shame those who had benefited from close association with President Putin and put them on notice that they could be targeted for sanctions, or more sanctions, in the future.